anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

   [relative](#block-rejection) section)
 - The unshielding tx (if present) releases the minimum amount of tokens required to pay fees
-- The unshielding tx (if present) runs succesffuly
+- The unshielding tx (if present) runs succesfully

 The `expiration` parameter also justifies that the check on funds is only done in `process_proposal` and not in mempool.
 Without it, the transaction could be